-09 May Subtitles: Some Tips To Write Them Properly
+09 May How to write Subtitles: Some Tips To do It Properly

 In recent years, websites like Youtube, Ted and Vimeo and other platforms for watching streaming TV series nearly at the same time all over the world,it is virtually impossible not to run into subtitled videos.

 If you’re an avid video watcher you might have noticed that, beside many proper subtitling translation, many others are not: there are many reasons why subtitles can be hard to read and may result unsatisfying from the user’s point of view.

 I’m thinking of those that go on too fast and disappear before you’ve even finished reading.
 The ones written in the same color of the background and that for this reason are not well-visible.
 The incomplete ones that sometimes don’t allow a full comprehension of what’s going on.